sanskrit/raw_etexts_english/blogs/manasataramgini/2013-04-03_some-further-notes-on-the-mongol-religion.md

 +++
-title = "Some further notes on the Mongolxa0religion"
+title = "Some further notes on the Mongol religion"

 +++
 The young Mongol scholar Dorje Banzar, published a book in 1846 in